Martin Shanahan, the head of Ireland’s foreign development agency, appeared on CNBC’s popular business show Squawk Box on Monday.

 Kernen: Why [do] you have euros in Ireland?
 Shanahan: Why wouldn't we have euros in Ireland?
 Kernen: Huh?
 I'd use the pound.
 Shanahan: No, we've had the euro for some time and we're very happy with it.
 Kernen: What about Scotland?
 I was using…Scottish, ugh… Shanahan: Scottish pounds, yes.
 They use sterling.
 Kernen: They use sterling?
 Shanahan: They use sterling.
 But we use euro.
 Kernen: What?
 Why would you do that?
 Shanahan: Why wouldn't we do that?
 Kernen: Why didn't Scotland?
 Shanahan: It's part of the UK, we're not.
 Kernen: Aren't you right next to, errr...? [motions with hands] Shanahan: We're very close but entirely separate.
 Kernen: It's sort of the same island isn't it?
 Shanahan: In the north of Ireland they have sterling.
 Kernen: They do?
 Shanahan: But we use euro.
 Kernen: That's just too confusing.

 After another question on tourism from his co-host, Kernen, still unable to grasp the concept of Ireland using the euro, returns to the topic:

+Kernen: Northern Ireland has the pound?
+Shanahan: Yes.
 Kernen: Oh my god, you guys have got to get it together over there.

+Kernen: Northern Ireland should be the one not using the pound.
+Shanahan: I'm not sure I follow your logic entirely.
 Kernen: Well because they want to break away like Scotland.
 I don't know.